umd-lib/plastron/docs/cli.md

   -h, --help            show this help message and exit -o OUTPUT_FILE, --output-file OUTPUT_FILE
+                        File to write export package to --upload-to UPLOAD_PATH
+                        Repository path to POST the export file to --upload-name UPLOAD_FILENAME
-                        File to write export package to -f {text/turtle,turtle,ttl,text/csv,csv}, --format {text/turtle,turtle,ttl,text/csv,csv}
+                        Used to create the download filename for the uploaded export file in the repository -f {text/turtle,turtle,ttl,text/csv,csv}, --format {text/turtle,turtle,ttl,text/csv,csv}
                         Export job format
   --uri-template URI_TEMPLATE